18F/before-you-ship/pages/infrastructure.md

 - **User-representative tests (eg can access service, can perform a critical operation) running regularly**
 - Tests of sub-components also running regularly
 - Historical graph
-- Low latency
+- Tests are run frequently
+- Tests are reported with low-latency
-- Track vs stated service-level targets
+- Behavior vs stated service-level targets is tracked

 ### Alerting

 - **_Someone_ is alerted, somehow, if a monitor test is failing**
 - Flexible targets (for vacation, by component, etc), eg PagerDuty
-- "out of the norm" thresholds
+- Alerts triggered based on "out of the norm" thresholds
 - Flapping status does not result in excess/bouncing alerts

 ### Status communication